vstconsulting/polemarch/doc/restapi.rst

 .. http:get:: /api/v1/history/

-   List of history records. |pagination_def|
+   Gets list of history records. |pagination_def|

-   :query id: id of inventory if we want to filter by it.
+   :query id: id of inventory, if we want to filter by it.
    :query id__not: id of inventory, which we want to filter out.
    :query start_time__gt: filter records whose ``start_time`` greater than
     specified.